123AGustien/Sextant-Protocol-Cockpit-Pro-Edge-Optimization-Validation/README.md

 Could this architecture be mapped to our technology?"

+A software implementation of the proposed resilience-processing structure can be executed deterministically, validated, and isolated from physical/backend execution.

               FUTURE HARDWARE
         ┌──────────────────────────┐
         │ CPU / RISC-V / AI / ASIC │
         │          / SoC            │